-The purpose of this program is to introduce the student to the basic knowledge, concepts, skills, and troubleshooting of Aircraft Navigation Systems.
+The purpose of this program is to introduce the student to the basic knowledge, concepts, skills, and troubleshooting of aircraft electronic systems in including Aircraft Communication and Navigation Systems.
 The training emphasizes and discusses the fundamentals that will allow the participants to determine to what extent they are ready to continue a career to technically support the aircraft mechanic, by studying the topics that will complement the course such as:

-- Electronic Circuits, Semi-Conductors and Micro-Processor Systems. - > Avionics Installation and Electrical Power - > Aircraft Navigation Systems. - Codes that apply to the aviation mechanics. - > Broad understanding of Electronic Flight Management Systems

-Create an entry level candidate for Aircraft Maintenance Assistant and/or Avionics Technician position possible in order to acquire his practical experience and A&P license.
+- Electronic Circuits, Semi-Conductors and Micro-Processor Systems. - Avionics Installation and Electrical Power - Aircraft Navigation Systems. - Aircraft Electronic Systems - Codes that apply to the aviation mechanics. - Broad understanding of Electronic Flight Management Systems - > Be able to test and pass all Avionics Technology licenses - Create the best candidate for Aircraft Maintenance Assistant and/or Avionics Technician position possible in order to acquire his practical experience and A&P license.

-This study program will be looking at electronic maintenance engineering and management as an integrated whole of the details of these topics:
+This study program will be looking at maintenance engineering and management as an integrated whole of the details of these topics:

 - √ Fundamentals of Maintenance (General)

 - ✓ Technical Services

 - ✓ Maintenance and Material Support

 - ✓ Oversight Functions

-- ✓ Aicraft Instrument Calibrations
+- ✓ Aircraft Flight Management Systems

-- ✓ Harness Constructions IPC & J Standards

 - ✓ Aircraft Electronic Systems (analog and digital)

 - ✓ Avionics troubleshooting